Link Fellowship Information

 In submitting an application for a fellowship at the Smithsonian Marine Station at Fort Pierce, the applicant does not incur any obligation to accept the appointment if selected.

 Graduate student fellows are appointed for a period of 12 weeks.
-If fellowship is awarded, funding would be available beginning June 1st.
+If fellowship is awarded, start date can be determined in consultation with the advisor and funding would be available then.
 In accepting an appointment in this program, the fellow will be expected to devote full-time effort to the research proposed and to be in residence at the Smithsonian Marine Station except for approved absences.

 5. Use of Smithsonian Facilities